-See below for a list of the exhibits and species you’re likely to encounter from December through February.
+See below for a list of the exhibits and species you’re likely to encounter during winter months at the Zoo.
 Which animals you see is largely dependent upon weather conditions.
 During extreme cold temperatures, this list may change due to the needs of our animals.
 While every effort is made to allow animals to enjoy their exhibit spaces the health and safety of the Zoo’s wildlife is considered first.

 Look for updates and any weather related closings to be posted on the Zoo’s website and Facebook page.

 Plus, an added bonus of visiting in the winter is discounted admission!
 All Zoo tickets are one cool price – just $10 – from December through February.

 - Praire dogs will remain on exhibit.
 They may choose to stay underground in extreme winter conditions but will likely be out regularly throughout the winter.

 Polar Bear Watch

 - The Zoo’s female polar bear, ravens, and bald eagle will remain on exhibit.

 - New grizzly bear cubs are now on exhibit adjacent to the Anoki the polar bear at Polar Bear Watch.

 - Arctic foxes are very tolerant of cold, however, exhibit improvements are expected to temporarily impact their time on exhibit during this winter season.